 Short-Term Wins

 Long-term goals can feel distant.
-Short-term victories keep athletes engaged.
+Short-term victories keep you engaged.
+Examples:

 - Completing a difficult session